telink-semi/telink_zigbee_ble_concurrent_sdk/doc/telink_zigbee_ble_concurrent_sdk_Release_Note.md

 ### Bugs
 *  add usb_dp_pullup_en in lib/libdrivers_8258.a, or compile error while enable "ZBHCI_USB_CDC"， now usb cdc works
 *  system ram exception will occur if the "ZB_BUF_POOL_NUM" or“APS_BINDING_TABLE_NUM”is modified in sdk
-*  nib.ieeeAddress didn't set after touch link，so that the address information is wrong after binding
+*  nib.ieeeAddress didn't set after touch link，so that the address information is wrong when doing binding
+*  binding address table shouldn't be updated after group binding

 ###Feautures
 * mac retry number controlled by mac-pib.frameRetryNum